In remote field, North Dakota oil boom suffers first big spill

 Jensen said he smelled the sweet Bakken crude oil four days before he discovered a black pool "as big as a deck" on a remote part of his wheat field.

-A day after Jensen reported the leak to an 811 line, the company sent its response team and burned oil that had accumulated on the spot.
+A day after Jensen reported the leak, the company sent its response team and burned oil that had accumulated on the spot.

-Tesoro also dug containment ditches 14 feet deep around the area to limit the effects of the leak, which occurred below ground, North Dakota State Representative David Rust said.

-Three excavators were scooping up contaminated soil and dumping it into yellow shipping containers late on Thursday.
-Security personnel kept trespassers at bay while men in hard hats worked on the site.

 CASCADING EFFECTS